-The MBTA does not expect to draw on the TIFIA/RRIF federal loans until after the MBTA's positive train control (PTC) capital project has been completed, although the federal TIFIA/RRIF fixed loan rate was set with the signing of the federal loan agreement.
+The MBTA will not draw on the TIFIA/RRIF federal loans until after the MBTA's positive train control (PTC) capital project has been completed, expected by December 2021, although the federal TIFIA/RRIF fixed loan rate is being set currently with the signing of the federal loan agreement.
 Whether MBTA will ultimately draw on future TIFIA or RRIF loans, or instead issue its own bonds secured by either a subordinate or senior sales tax lien, will depend on future market conditions after PTC project completion.
-MBTA can draw on the federal TIFIA/RRIF loan no later than Dec.
-31, 2021.
-In the meanwhile, the PTC capital project is being funded by short-term subordinate bond anticipation notes (BANs) and commercial paper (CP), which will be refinanced later into long-term loans or federal loans.
+In the meanwhile, the PTC capital project is being funded by short-term subordinate BANs and commercial paper (CP), which will be refinanced later into long-term loans or federal loans.

+Our MBTA sales tax bond ratings are based on what we perceive to be the stronger pledge of either the state base revenue amount or pledged MBTA sales tax revenue.
+Currently, we view the pledge of state-guaranteed base revenue as of stronger credit quality as it is larger than MBTA sales tax revenue and backed by the commonwealth's guarantee of all sales tax Massachusetts collects.
+We do not make a rating distinction among the senior, subordinate, and TIFIA/RRIF liens, as we currently view all liens as linked to the credit quality of the commonwealth, which provides Massachusetts with the state base revenue securing the bonds.
 Both senior and subordinate sales tax bonds outstanding will continue to have an open lien permitting additional debt issuance using the same additional bonds test (ABT) coverage multiple, while no additional third-lien subordinate sales tax debt on parity with the TIFIA/RRIF loans can be issued beyond the currently authorized amount; as a consequence, we expect debt service coverage based on pledged state revenue to remain high and of similar magnitude in the near term for all liens.
 We believe the lack of a debt service reserve on the subordinate bonds and the TIFIA/RRIF loans is mitigated by strong debt service coverage levels.

-The 'AA' ratings reflect the strength of Massachusetts to provide pledged sales tax revenue, in that the guaranteed base revenue amount is payable from total commonwealth sales taxes, and is not subject to state appropriation.
-The potential dependence on state base revenue, in our view, creates a link to state credit quality.
+The 'AA' ratings reflect the strength of Massachusetts (AA/Stable GO rating) to provide pledged sales tax revenue, in that the state base revenue amount, which is currently higher than the pledged sales tax revenue, is payable from total state sales taxes, and is not subject to state appropriation.
+The potential dependence on state base revenue, in our view, creates an indirect link to state credit quality.